ad-freiburg/ad-blog/content/post/project-better-map-matching-mobile-phones-to-public-transit-vehicles/index.md

 <div id="table-hpo-params-1"></div>

-For both PTS and PTVM, we can choose the allowed earliness / delay in minutes, as well the GPS radius in meters and the maximum amout of HMM states.
-For both, we choose the following configuration.
+For both PTS and PTVM, we can choose the allowed earliness/delay in minutes, as well the GPS radius in meters and the maximum amout of HMM states.
+For both, we choose the following configuration (see [Table 3](#table-hpo-params-1)).
 Post-optimization values are just for PTVM, as we do not optimize PTS parameters.

 | Parameter | Value Pre-<br>Optimization | Value Post-<br>Optimization | Description |
 | --- | --- | --- | --- |